Furion-Chuan/Furion.github.io/README.md

 ### &emsp;2.10.
 Optical properties of materials:
 - **Crystals**: FURION calculates the reflectivity and transmissivity of crystals using dynamical theory of X-ray diffraction.
 Crystals can operate in either Bragg or Laue cases, either in reflection or transmission.
 - **Multilayers**: FURION employs dynamical diffraction theory and matrix iteration method to calculate the reflectivity and transmissivity of multilayers.
 Typically, periodic multilayers and asymmetry-cut multilayers use the dynamical diffraction method, while periodic and non-periodic multilayers use the matrix iteration method.
 - **Gratings**: The efficiency of gratings is calculated using Rigorous Coupled Wave Analysis (RCWA) method.
-FURION is also capable of calculating optical properties of materials, including reflectivity, complex refractive index, attenuation coefficient, reflectivity of multilayer, and rocking curve of crystal.
+- **Others**: FURION is also capable of calculating the reflectivity of mirrors, complex refractive index, attenuation coefficient, and so on.